zzzzsdaw/Merger-as-a-Stealer/README.md

 ## License

-This project follows the \[Specific License Name] license.
-Please refer to the `LICENSE` file in the project for details.
-When using the code and datasets of this project, please be sure to comply with the provisions of the license.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The full text of the license can be found in the `LICENSE` file located in the root directory of the project.

+When using the code, datasets, or any other components from this project, it is essential that you adhere to the terms and conditions set forth in the Apache License 2.0.
+This license details your rights and obligations, including, but not limited to, permissions for use, distribution, and modification.
+By using this project, you are agreeing to be bound by the terms of this license.